bugcacher/algolia-mcp/README.md

 }
 ```

+Restart Claude desktop, and you should see a new `"algolia"` tool is available.

 ## Debugging

 You can run the Inspector (see https://modelcontextprotocol.io/docs/tools/inspector) to check the MCP features and run them manually.